Contact:

 Terms and distinctions in context

 Flat roof demolition is to be distinguished from renewing the roof waterproofing without intervention in the load-bearing slab.
 In the context of concrete demolition and special demolition, concrete demolition shears and splitting techniques are often combined to minimize hairline cracking and vibrations.
 In building gutting and cutting, shears and cutters dominate for metal, sections, and installations.
-Splitting methods are known from other areas—such as rock breakout and tunnel construction or the extraction of natural stone; on flat roofs they are mainly used where precise, low-vibration work is required.
-Darda GmbH offers suitable equipment technologies for this, which have proven themselves in these areas of application, without any promotional claim being the focus.
+Splitting methods are known from other areas – such as rock breakout and tunnel construction or the extraction of natural stone; on flat roofs they are mainly used where precise, low-vibration work is required.
+Specialized equipment technologies have proven themselves in these areas of application, without any promotional claim being the focus.